Textile Art That Breathes Life Into Your Space

 On the Other Side Series 40x40 inches

-Previously donated to a Coral Springs Museum of Art fundraiser, and now part of a private collection in Coral Springs, Florida.
-Exhibited at the All Florida Show at the Boca Raton Museum of Art.
+Previously donated to a Coral Springs Museum of Art fundraiser and now part of a private collection in Coral Springs, Florida.
+The piece was also on display at the All Florida Show at the Boca Raton Museum of Art.

 On the Other Side Series 72x72 inches